cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-0.md

 CloudBees CI on Kubernetes

 ???
-They dynamic provisioning of a ***managed controller*** provided by CloudBees CI on Kubernetes makes it easy and quick to provide a centrally managed Jenkins instance for every team.
+They dynamic provisioning of a ***managed controller*** (team specific Jenkins instance) provided by CloudBees CI on Kubernetes makes it easy and quick to provide a centrally managed Jenkins instance for every team.
-* **Less downtime:** Liveness and readiness for ***managed controllers*** and Operations Center thanks to Kubernetes Stateful Sets
+* **Less downtime:** Liveness and readiness for *managed controllers* and Operations Center thanks to Kubernetes Stateful Sets
 * **Ephemeral agents:** Agents are deployed as containers via Kubernetes pods.
 They are created and destroyed during pipeline runs.
 * **Kubernetes agent templates:** Templates can be defined for Kubernetes Pod based agents, shared with the whole cluster or defined at the team level.
 Different Kubernetes clouds can be configured and shared from OC or at the individual team level, enabling hybrid and multi-cloud use cases.